 6. ensure staff have followed through on actions raised at the previous meeting

 1. advise personnel of progress and the milestones that must be achieved (Will your construction project be completed on schedule?
 Read this)

 2. update staff of new influxes of personnel, equipment or subcontractors (The Right Way To Introduce New Workers to your Construction Project)

 3. discuss concerns relating to safety, quality or industrial relations

-4. provide feedback to staff regarding problems or issues that affect most of them
+4. provide feedback to project staff regarding problems or issues that affect most of them

-5. update staff on changes on the project or within the company
+5. update staff on changes on the construction project or within the company

 construction management construction project management

 As an Amazon Associate I earn from qualifying purchases

 Copyright 2016 - The attached articles cannot be reproduced for commercial purposes without the consent of the author.